 The Bijrani zone usually consists of tall Sal Trees, and that makes the overall scenery look even more beautiful.
 These trees are responsible for giving the Jim Corbett National Park Bijrani Zone its distinct appearance overall.
 It also makes for amazing natural landscapes.

-What are the key advantages of staying in a Forest Rest House for a Safari in the Bijrani Zone?
+What are the advantages of staying in a Forest Rest House?

 The biggest advantage you can enjoy is the freedom to continue the safari till the end of the day.
 Unlike other day jeep safaris or canter safaris, which leave early due to timing restrictions; you can enjoy a more seamless wildlife exploration while staying in the Bijrani FRH.

-Have there been any tiger attack incidents in the Jim Corbett National Park recently?
+Has there been any tiger attack incidents in Jim Corbett?